bugfishtm/suitefish-cms/.github/CODE_OF_CONDUCT.md

-## Code of Conduct
+# 🤝 Code of Conduct

-### 🤝 Our Pledge

-We're building cool stuff for free to push technology forward.
-If you're here, you're part of that mission.
-Let's work together, share ideas, and make awesome things happen!

-### 📏 Our Standards
+We’re on a mission to create groundbreaking solutions, pushing the boundaries of technology.
+By being here, you’re an integral part of that journey.

+**Positive Guidelines:**
-*   **✅ Positive:** Be kind, empathetic, and respectful.
-Give constructive feedback.
+- Be kind, empathetic, and respectful in all interactions.
-*   **🚫 Unacceptable:** Harassment, offensive comments, personal attacks, sharing private info without consent.
+- Engage thoughtfully, offering constructive, solution-oriented feedback.
+- Foster an environment of collaboration, support, and mutual respect.

+**Unacceptable Behavior:**
+- Harassment, hate speech, or offensive language.
+- Personal attacks, discrimination, or any form of bullying.
+- Sharing private or sensitive information without explicit consent.

+Let’s collaborate, inspire one another, and build something extraordinary together!

-🐟 Bugfish <3
+🐟 Bugfish